 An extensive study of psychological development from conception through death.
-This multidisciplinary approach examines the effects of psychosocial, cognitive, biological, moral, and related factors that impact human development.
+This multidisciplinary approach examines the effects of psychosocial, emotional, cognitive, biological, spiritual, moral, and related factors that impact human development.

-Lecture, 3 units; Lab, 1 unit The focus is on fundamental microbiological principles and laboratory techniques with an emphasis on disease-causing microorganisms, new and old methods of disease treatment and prevention, and host immune responses.
-Prerequisite: BIO 235 or BIO 245, or their equivalents
+Fundamental microbiological principles and laboratory techniques with an emphasis on disease-causing microorganisms, new and old methods of disease treatment and prevention, and host immune responses.
+Prerequisite: BIO 230 or BIO 240.
+Lecture, 3 credits; Lab 1 credit.

 An introduction to the main areas of philosophy, including epistemology, ethics, metaphysics, and philosophy of religion.
 The course will introduce students to the major philosophers and their writings.
 In addition, students will become familiar with worldview-thinking; a conceptual framework from which to examine, understand, and converse on the various topics in philosophy.
 In particular, students will learn to articulate a comprehensive Christian worldview and communicate their perspectives with clarity and relevancy.